sean-esk/Auto-Claude/README.md

 See exactly what Auto Claude understands about your project — the tech stack, file structure, patterns, and insights it uses to write better code.

+### AI Merge Resolution

+When your main branch evolves while a build is in progress, Auto Claude automatically resolves merge conflicts using AI — no manual `<<<<<<< HEAD` fixing required.

+**How it works:**
+1. **Git Auto-Merge First** — Simple non-conflicting changes merge instantly without AI
+2. **Conflict-Only AI** — For actual conflicts, AI receives only the specific conflict regions (not entire files), achieving ~98% prompt reduction
+3. **Parallel Processing** — Multiple conflicting files resolve simultaneously for faster merges
+4. **Syntax Validation** — Every merge is validated before being applied

+**The result:** A build that was 50+ commits behind main merges in seconds instead of requiring manual conflict resolution.

 ---

 ## CLI Usage (Terminal-Only)